FedericoPonzi/libsmalloc/README.md

 # libsmalloc
-A malloc implementation in Rust, suitable for rust and replace libc malloc.
+A simple malloc (free, realloc, calloc) implementation in Rust.

 ```
 # Test it as: